 Finding your dream home after months of hunting, touring and negotiating can be exciting, and such a huge relief that you can’t wait to sign on the dotted line.
-But not so fast — it’s what you can’t see that can cost you big bucks.
+But not so fast — it’s what you can’t see that can cost you big bucks when buying a home.
 Perfect interiors and seemingly sturdy construction can hide major issues that are costly to correct.

 This is where a qualified home inspector comes in.
 Today’s home purchase contracts usually include a home inspection contingency clause, allowing the buyer to bring a home inspector on board to thoroughly inspect the property.
 During this two- to three-hour process, the home inspector will check every nook and cranny of a property’s exterior and interior, as well as review critical home systems.
 It’s all for your benefit, providing you with the necessary third-party assessment and facts to make an informed purchase decision.

 “The bottom line is that you need to know what you’re buying,” says Charles Furlough, vice president of Pillar to Post, a professional home inspection company serving the U.S. and Canada.
 “And the intention during that inspection is to educate the buyer on the condition of the home that they’re about to purchase.”

 Following are hazards that may be uncovered by your home inspection, calling for a return to the negotiation table.

 The home you’ve fallen in love with may also be a favorite for the local termite population, who could be munching away at critical structural components and doing damage that’s expensive to repair.
 The sooner termites are detected, the better, and the same goes for other dangerous pests like powder post beetles and rodents.

 Make sure you know what threats exist, and what needs to be done in order to prevent the return of termites and their fellow intruders.